sionleroux/freefall/README.md

 ## Attribution

-The game music was made in LMMS using the nokia_3310_soundfont2.sf2 made by Krasno using samples imitating Nokia 3310 sounds made by Eamonn Watt.
+This game was written using the [Ebitengine](https://ebitengine.org/) library.
+The graphics and animations were drawn in [Aseprite](https://www.aseprite.org/).
+The music was written in [LMMS](https://lmms.io/) using the nokia_3310_soundfont2.sf2 made by Krasno using samples imitating Nokia 3310 sounds made by Eamonn Watt.